wilsonmar/oss-perf/jenkins.md

   * https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin
   sets the final build status (as good, unstable or failed) based on the reported error percentage.

+ In the workspace for a project are folders and **.trx** files output from Jenkins runs.

 If a job fails,
 0. Email notifications are sent if <strong>Editable Email Notification</strong> is selected.
 0. Parameters defined earlier can be specified in the Default Content field: